-Driving lessons are able to go ahead for all customers from Saturday, 4th July.
+Driving lessons have resumed for non-key workers.
 As we return to teaching students, PassMeFast is prioritising safe working practices and complying with all advice from the DVSA and UK Government.
 There may therefore be some disruption to courses in the short term.

-If you do apply for an emergency test, you must be willing to take it at short notice.
+When you receive an emergency test appointment, you must be willing to take it at short notice.
 Tests will take place at a location close to you, but you will not be able to choose the date or time.